Phat32/PhatBot-Docs/docs/pages/twitch/commands.rst

 **!followage**
   Get the total amount of time following the channel

+**!topdeaths**
+  Show the top 3 death counts and the game attached to them

 **!watchtime**
   Get the total amount of time spent watching the stream